project-oak/oak/README.md

 [formal specification](https://webassembly.github.io/spec/core/valid/instructions.html),
 and is targeted by most LLVM-based languages (including C++ and Rust), and others, for example Go.

-Each Oak VM instance lives in its own dedicated enclave and is isolated from both the host as well as other enclaves and Oak VM instances on the same machine.

 ### WebAssembly Interface